- Staff

 Genea foster

-Genea Foster (they/them) (genea@groundworkusa.org) is Groundwork USA’s Director of Climate Resilience and Land Use.
-In this role, Genea is responsible for leading the Climate Safe Neighborhoods program and building the capacity of Groundwork Trusts to envision and implement local climate resilience projects that build community power to drive systemic change.
+Genea Foster (they/them) is responsible for leading the Climate Safe Neighborhoods program and building the capacity of Groundwork Trusts to envision and implement local resilience projects that build community capacity to drive transformative change.

 James Foster